 Misc menu item Function Show firmware version Displays the current firmware version.
 Reboot Causes the module to reboot.
 Show MIDI history Continuously shows the last four MIDI messages received.
-Test inputs Enters a mode which displays an oscilloscope-like view of the inputs.
+Test inputs Enters a mode which displays an oscilloscope-like view of the inputs, and shows the raw input ADC codes.
 Intended for factory use only.
 Test outputs Enters a mode which generates a continuous test signal on all eight of the module's outputs.
 Intended for factory use only.
 Test FHX-8GT Enters a mode which steps between the 16 outputs of an attached FHX-8GT expander.
 Intended for factory use only.
 Test FHX-8CV Enters a mode which generates a continuous test signal on all eight of an attached FHX-8CV expander's outputs.
 Intended for factory use only.